-Alright, next up we've got a question from James.
-He wrote to me and said:
+And then work on your positioning as well so that you can get yourself to a comfortable place where you can recreate those solid swings over and over again.
+But Zach best of luck to you.
+I hope you start doing better against this guy and if I can help you any further All right next up we've got a question from James.
+He wrote to me and said "Hi Ian.
+I wondered whether you would consider doing a podcast specifically about how to deal with short balls correctly.
+By short balls I don't mean the easy type that bounce high but the difficult low ones that are played deliberately to draw an opponent into the net.
+Yesterday I played against somebody who plays a lot of squash and who basically tried to slice almost everything short draw me into the net and then lobed me.

-"Hi Ian, I wondered whether you would consider doing a podcast specifically about how to deal with short balls correctly?
-By short balls I don't mean the easy type that bounce high, but the difficult low ones that are played deliberately to draw an opponent into the net.
-Yesterday I played against somebody who plays a lot of squash and who basically tried to slice almost everything short, draw me into the net and then lob me.
-This player simply did not have any top spin ground strokes that had very good placement and consistency especially using a slice backhand.
-Any of these short low balls were very effective.
-I was completely unable to play my normal game.
-But, fortunately came through 6.3.
-However, I am still very uncertain about where to hit these short balls.
-Assuming my opponent is staying on the baseline, is it best to play them deep, short, or angle them?
-Also, is there a way of deciding whether it is best to continue to the net or sprint back to the baseline after hitting these balls?
-This type of shot also seems to occur quite often against more regular opponents.
-So I feel it would be a really good area in which to improve my tactical play.
-Thanks as always for any help you can offer.
-James."
+This player simply did not seem to have any top spin ground strokes but had very good placement and consistency, especially using a slice back hand.
+Many of these short low balls were very effective I was completely unable to play my normal game but However I'm still very uncertain about where to hit these short balls.
+Assuming my opponent is staying on the baseline is it best to play them deep, short, or angle them.
+Also is there a way of deciding whether it is best to continue to the net or sprint back tot he baseline after hitting these balls.
+This type of shot also seems to occur quite often against more regular opponents so I feel it would be a really good area in which to improve my tactical play.
+Thanks as always for any help Sure James I'm going to try to get through this quickly here since we're running out of time.
+I'm probably going to go overtime today, hopefully that'll make up for having a little bit shorter of a show last week.